sjoerd-verhagen/hellofresh-seasonality-spain/README.md

 ## 🚧 What I learned (and Challenges I faced)

-Cleaning the data was one of the most time-consuming parts of this project.
-Ingredient names appeared in multiple formats with different types of wording, which had to be standardised before analysis.
-For example:
+Data cleaning was one of the most time-intensive stages of the project.
+Ingredient names appeared in multiple formats and had to be standardised before analysis.
+For example, _floretes de coliflor_ became _coliflor_ (cauliflower), _brotes de espinacas_ became _espinaca_ (spinach), and _remolacha cocida_ became _remolacha_ (beetroot).
-1. Floretes de coliflor → coliflor (cauliflower)
-2. Brotes de espinacas → espinaca (spinach)
-3. Remolacha cocida → remolacha (beetroot)
-4. Maíz dulce → maíz (corn)

-The seasonality source, Greenpeace’s produce guide, was another limitation.
-It does not include all items grown in Spain or used in HelloFresh recipes, such as _chalota_ (shallot), _certain pumpkins_, _mushrooms_ (portobello, champiñón), and _cebollino_ (chives).
-This meant some seasonal opportunities could not be analysed.

-**How I overcame this**

-I created a mapping table to standardise ingredient names and merge duplicates, then tested the cleaned data against a subset of recipes to confirm that joins and seasonal matching worked correctly.
-While exploring the data in Tableau, I noticed additional naming inconsistencies that had not been addressed in the first pass.
-This insight prompted me to revisit the raw data, refine the mapping table, and re-run the cleaning process before continuing with the analysis.
-By doing this, I ensured that the results were based on accurate matches rather than rushing to produce numbers.
-For produce missing from the Greenpeace list, I documented them separately so they could be incorporated in future iterations of the analysis.
+A further limitation lay in the seasonality source, Greenpeace’s produce guide, which omits several items both grown in Spain and used by HelloFresh, such as _chalota_ (shallot), mushrooms, certain pumpkins, and _cebollino_ (chives).
+More strikingly, many vegetables were missing from the HelloFresh Spain database itself.
+Of the 75 produce items available in Spain, only about 30 were represented.
+Some of these gaps can be explained by fruits that are less suitable for cooking, but others — such as cabbages, Brussels sprouts, and _plátano_ (plantain) — are notable omissions.
+In the Netherlands, retailers have successfully promoted these kinds of products through “forgotten vegetables” campaigns, reintroducing locally grown, nutritious options to the public.
+A similar approach could be an opportunity for HelloFresh in Spain.